benjie91/react-table-wrapper/README.md

   <img src="/documentationPics/4.png">
 </p>

-Once the cells are copied, they can be pasted into anything that is able to render a table, such as Microsoft Excel, Word or Outlook.
+Once the cells are copied, they can be pasted into any application that is able to render a table, such as Microsoft Excel, Word or Outlook.

 ## Incoporation